lephare-photoz/lephare/docs/getting_started.rst

-To ensure that the installation was successful, this workflow should produce a a more or less 1 to 1 relationship between the spectroscopic redshift "output['ZSPEC']" and predicted redshift "output['Z_BEST']".
+To ensure that the everything was successful, this workflow should produce a a more or less 1 to 1 relationship between the spectroscopic redshift "output['ZSPEC']" and predicted redshift "output['Z_BEST']".